ChefZander/skyblock_zero/mods/sbz_progression/quests/Chemistry.md

 Craft this wonderful compressor, insert 9 powder, or 9 ingots, and watch as it makes blocks out of them.

 Blocks made from metals cannot be dug with matter annihilators, you must use the robotic arm or the drill instead.
 ### Meta

 Requires: Crusher, Simple Alloy Furnace

-## Centrifuge

-### Text

-In the centrifuge you can get gold, silicon and white sand from normal sand, silver from some sand shades, and rare metals (titanium, lithium and cobalt) from gravel.

-### Meta

-Requires: Crusher, Simple Alloy Furnace

 ## Advanced Batteries